 Carlos then glanced around and she realized he was counting.

-“Ah yes, I said six.
-My sister gets to live for a job well done in bringing you all here.”
+“Ah yes, I said four.
+Despite what Abdul thinks, my sister gets to live for a job well done in bringing you all here.”

 “What?”
 Carlos asked.